oncody/civ-board-game-2010/README.md

 Costs 6 production.
 Limited to 2 scout figures.
 Place a scout figure in a legal square in your city's outskirts where you built this unit

 #### Recruit Military
-Determine which type of military card you want to recruit.
+Determine which military card you want to recruit.
 Pay the cost corresponding to what rank you are for that unit.
 Add that card to your military hand.
 There are only a limited number of military cards.

 | Rank | Production Cost |
 | --- | --- |